 Project management that is intelligent and precise is necessary for complex client engagements.
-During marketing and pre-sales, during the actual sale, and after the consumer has made their purchase, project management assists in achieving the consistent brand messaging that are the hallmark of exceptional customer experiences.
+During marketing and pre-sales, during the actual sale, and after the consumer has made their purchase, project management assists in achieving the consistent brand messaging that is the hallmark of exceptional customer experiences.

-A standalone salesforce for project management system is certainly an option.
+A standalone salesforce for a project management system is certainly an option.
 However, a project management tool not affiliated with Salesforce won't be able to connect to Salesforce objects.
-Therefore, you will need to interface the project management system with Salesforce if you want to automatically obtain data (to, for example, change a project status in the project management system).
+Therefore, you will need to interface the project management system with Salesforce if you want to obtain data automatically (to, for example, change a project status in the project management system).

 What is Salesforce?

 Sales, service, finance, marketing, business development, recruiting, human resources, supply chain management, and other business areas that handle both internal and external interactions utilize Salesforce cloud CRM software and applications.
-It enables the storage of data on both current and potential customers on a single platform, enabling the creation of a chart for a personalized customer approach.
+It enables the storage of data on both current and potential customers on a single platform, creating a chart for a personalized customer approach.
 With useful and analytical data available, it also enables the planning and monitoring of sales and marketing campaigns as well as the management of services.
 More than 150,000 businesses use it to improve data management.

 Why Use Salesforce for Project Management?